 From the 1970s to the 1980s, the Keffiyeh became a fashion accessory in America and other parts of the world.
 It also became popular in Asia when people wore it with camouflage clothes.

-In this article, we will discuss when and where Keffiyeh originated and what are its benefits.
+This article will discuss when and where Keffiyeh originated and its benefits.
 Furthermore, we will also tackle how to tie a keffiyeh properly.

 History of Keffiyeh

 The Keffiyeh has a long history.
-Before it became popular internationally, it was used by the Arab peasants and Bedouins for centuries to protect themselves from dust, sand, sunburn, plus the coldness of the winter.
+Traditional head coverings like the keffiyeh and shemagh hold significant cultural importance, serving both practical and symbolic purposes.
+Before it became popular internationally, it was used by Arab peasants and Bedouins for centuries to protect themselves from dust, sand, sunburn, plus the coldness of the winter.

 Keffiyeh Variations